kernalbin/odmpy-ng/README.md

                         Site-Id assigned in config to library to download from
 ```

-This demo shows a run of the builder, which has two options you need to know
+This demo shows a run of the builder, which has three options you need to know
-about: `-d`/`--download-base` and `run`.
-The first is the location of the
+about: `-d`/`--download-base`, `-t`/`--tmp-dir`, and `run`.
+The first is the
-output directory for the downloaded files, and the second means after building,
+location of the output directory for the downloaded files, the second allows a
+different folder to be used for in-progress downloads, and the third allows
-run the audiobook downloader.
-Any options following `run` will be passed to the
+you, after building, to actually run the audiobook downloader.
+Any options
+following `run` will be passed to the downloader (note: they're all optional!).
-downloader (note: they're all optional!).
-For freqent use, `-d` can be omitted
+For freqent use, `-d` can be omitted if AUDIOBOOK_FOLDER is set in your
+environment, and `-t` can be specified with TMP_BASE or allowed to default to
-if AUDIOBOOK_FOLDER is set in your environment, leaving a very simple `run`
+the `tmp` subfolder of your download folder, leaving a very simple `run`
 command.

 Once you've used the downloader a few times and checked that it puts files in